pyrochlore/obsidian-tracker/README.md

 ## Release Notes
 ### v1.3.0
 - Support reading and rendering multiple targets.
-- Support multiple values (a tuple of values) under a target.
+- Support reading and renndering multiple values (a tuple of values) under a target.
-- New output type 'bar', renders bar chart.
+- New output type 'bar', rendering bar chart.
-- Add legend for chart.
+- Add a legend for the chart output.
 - Fix bugs.

 ### v1.2.1